 The LIVES Centre in collaboration with the University of Applied Sciences and Arts of Western Switzerland (HES-SO) is currently developing a structure that will support the creation and implementation of social innovation projects.

 Involve residents in the organization of their city.
-This is at the heart of the "Common Cause" project, which the National Centre of Competence in Research LIVES "Overcoming Vulnerability: Life Course Perspective" is carrying out in collaboration with the City of Chavannes-près-Renens
+This is at the heart of the "Common Cause" project, which the LIVES Centre is carrying out in collaboration with the City of Chavannes-près-Renens

 The Parchemins project, associated with the LIVES Centre, aims to assess the impact of regularisation on the undocumented migrants’ population in Geneva, particularly in terms of health and well-being.
 This project, which is a first in Europe, is linked to the Opération Papyrus, which granted work permits to more than 2,000 people between 2017 and 2018.
 Of the 4 waves of data collection planned, the first two have been completed.